Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Experiments

 \subsection{Results on DeepResearch Bench}

 Through \Cref{tab:drbench}, we can answer \textbf{RQ2} and \textbf{RQ3}.
 First, comparing different rubric strategies under the same Tongyi-DeepResearch backbone, we observe that the rubric generator trained with RL consistently achieves the best performance across all evaluation dimensions.
-It clearly outperforms human-defined general rubrics, GPT5-generated rubrics, and the SFT-trained generator, indicating that the proposed rubric generator provides more reliable and informative reward signals for training DeepResearch agents.
+It outperforms human-defined general rubrics, GPT5-generated rubrics, and the SFT-trained generator, indicating that the proposed rubric generator provides more informative reward signals for training DeepResearch agents under this benchmark protocol.
 This validates \textbf{RQ2}, demonstrating that learning rubrics through reinforcement learning yields more effective supervision compared to static or purely supervised alternatives.

 We note that Tongyi-DeepResearch exhibits stronger tool-calling and execution abilities than Qwen3-30B-A3B, while being less specialized in report generation than WebWeaver agents, as reflected in the table.
-This makes it a suitable backbone for our study, as it allows us to better examine the effectiveness of rubric learning and workflow design, rather than relying on strong inherent generation capability.
+This makes it a suitable backbone for our study, as it allows us to better examine the effectiveness of rubric learning under a capable but not report-specialized DeepResearch system.

-Second, models equipped with the proposed MaMs consistently outperform their ReAct-style counterparts under the same rubric strategy.
-In particular, Tongyi-DeepResearch, equipped with the MaMs workflow and an RL-trained rubric generator, achieves the strongest overall performance among all open-source methods, with clear gains in comprehensiveness, instruction following, readability, and overall score.
-These results demonstrate that explicitly structuring the research process as a state-conditioned workflow enables more effective reasoning and information integration than the conventional ReAct paradigm, thereby answering \textbf{RQ3}.
+Second, the ReAct and MaMs rows estimate the additional gain from this Markov-state workflow under the same learned rubric rewards.
+MaMs improves over the corresponding ReAct-style runs in our implementation, suggesting that explicit state variables and chunk-level state updates help apply rubric-based RL under long-context constraints.
+We interpret this as an implementation-level gain for the downstream instantiation, rather than as evidence that MaMs is a fundamentally new agent architecture.
+In particular, Tongyi-DeepResearch, equipped with the MaMs workflow and an RL-trained rubric generator, achieves the strongest overall performance among the open-source methods reported in \Cref{tab:drbench}, with clear gains in comprehensiveness, instruction following, readability, and overall score.